 Expository preaching, according to Wikipedia, is ‘a form of (teaching) that details the meaning of a particular text or passage of Scripture.
 It explains what the Bible means by what it says’.
 Proper exposition is indispensable to biblical preaching.
 In preaching, we don’t just aim at repeating what the Bible is saying, but we seek to make sense of the text, to provide both clarities of knowledge in the mind of the hearers and practical instruction for living.

 The book of Nehemiah, tells us that the Levites read distinctly from God’s word, and they gave sense to the text and helped the listeners to understand what the text means (Neh 8:8).
 That is the primary task of the teacher, namely; to explain the text.
-Not to introduce a new meaning to it, but to reveal the original intended meaning, with the best clarity as possible.
-God is unchanging, and because of this, His eternal word is unchanging.
-Having considered the proper textual, historical and cultural context of the text, the message that God gave them is the same message to us now, unchanging, equally powerful as at the beginning.
-When we change that message, we preach a changing god, rather than the God who ‘is the same yesterday, today, and forever.’
+Not to introduce a new meaning to it, but to reveal the initially intended sense, with the best clarity as possible.
+God is unchanging, and because of this, His eternal word is immutable.
+Having considered the proper textual, historical and cultural context of the text, the message that God gave them is the same message to us now, unchanging, equally helpful as at the beginning.
+When we change that word, we preach a changing god, rather than the God who ‘is the same yesterday, today, and forever.’

 In his teaching entitled The Mystery of Manifestation, the ‘Apostle’ begins with 1 Peter 1:18-21.
 He reads as he tries to interpret the verses, (using KJV), replacing ‘foreordained’ with ‘existed.’
 He uses the two as though they are synonyms when they are not.
 And this is significant.
 As we will see, he will use this same concept in his July 28th, 2017 Devotion, to teach that the predestination of the Elect means that they existed with God before they came to earth, a heresy taught by Mormons, championed by Socrates and Plato, in their Theory of Recollection.